daberrios9/ticket-lifecycle/README.md

 <h1>osTicket - LifeCycle Examples Setup</h1>
 </p>
-This tutorial demonstrates the creation of tickets as an end user .<br />
+This tutorial demonstrates the creation of tickets as an end user .
+The general purpose of this tutorial is generate tickets as a user of an ogranization and to then assign priority to certain technicians/administrators based on the SLA given. <br />

 </p>
 </p>